 2002 Farm Bill (P.L.
 107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
 2419) Senate-Passed (Dec.
 14, 2007) Farm Bill (H.R.
-2419 with amendments) Biofuels Infrastructure Study No provision.
+2419 EAS) Voluntary Renewable Biomass Certification Prog gram · No provision.
 No provision.
-Section 9017.
-Directs USDA, in collaboration with the Secretaries of Energy and Transportation and the Administrator of the EPA, to conduct a study of the infrastructure needs associated with a significant expansion in biofuel production and use.
+Section 9016.
+Establishes a voluntary certification program for renewable biomass that is grown using sustainable practices.
+No new funding.
+Biofuels Infrastructure Study No provision.
+No provision.
+Section 9018.
+Directs USDA, in collaboration with the Secretaries of Energy and Transportation and the EPA Administrator, to conduct a study of the infrastructure needs associated with a significant expansion in biofuel production and use.
 Specifically includes dedicated ethanol pipeline feasibility studies and examination of water resource needs.
 Requires a report to Congress on the results of the studies.
-Authorizes discretionary funding of \$1 million for each of FY2008 through FY2012.
+Authorizes discretionary funding of \$1 million for each of FY2008 and FY2009.
 Rural Nitrogen Fertilizer Study No provision.
 No provision.
-Section 9018.
-Directs USDA to assess the feasibility of producing nitrogen fertilizer from renewable energy.
+Section 9019.
+Directs USDA to assess the feasibility of producing nitrogen fertilizer from renewable energy (and submit a report to Congress within 270 days).
 Provides discretionary funding of \$1 million for FY2008.
-Study of Life Cycle Analysis of Biofuels No provision.
-No provision.
-Section 9019.
-This provision directs USDA in consultation with DOE and EPA to conduct a study of methods for evaluating the life-cycle greenhouse gas emissions of conventional fuels and biofuels, and to provide (in form of report to Congress) results and recommendations for a streamlined, simplified method for evaluating the lifecycle greenhouse gas emissions of fuels.
-No new funding.

 2002 Farm Bill (P.L.
 107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
 2419) Senate-Passed (Dec.
 14, 2007) Farm Bill (H.R.
-2419 with amendments) E-85 Fuel Program No provision.
+2419 EAS) Study of Life Cycle Analysis of Biofuels No provision.
 No provision.
 Section 9020.
+This provision directs USDA in consultation with DOE and EPA to conduct a study of methods for evaluating the life-cycle greenhouse gas emissions of conventional fuels and biofuels, and to provide (in form of report to Congress within one year) results and recommend- ations for a streamlined, simplified method for evaluating the lifecycle greenhouse gas emissions of fuels.
+No new funding.
+E-85 Fuel Program No provision.
+No provision.
+Section 9021.
 Provides cost-share grants of up to 20% of total costs for installation of E-85 fuel infrastructure.
 Authorizes appropriations (i.e., discretionary funding) of \$20 million for FY2008 through FY2012 to remain available until expended.

-Research and Development of Renewable Energy 7 No provision.
+2002 Farm Bill (P.L.
+107-171) or Current Law (as indicated) House-Passed (July 27, 2007) Farm Bill (H.R.
+2419) Senate-Passed (Dec.
+14, 2007) Farm Bill (H.R.
+2419 EAS) Research and Development of Renewable Energy 7 No provision.
 No provision.
-Section 9021.
+Section 9022.
 USDA will conduct research, with the Colorado Renewable Energy Collaboratory, relating to various aspects of renewable energy including biomass crops adapted to arid and semi- arid regions, and storage and conversion technologies for wind and solar energy.
 Authorizes discretionary funding of \$5 million for each of FY2008 through FY2012.
 Additional discretionary funding of \$110 million to USDA Under Secretary for Research, Education, and Economics for cellulosic biofuel research for each of FY2008 through FY2012; and additional discretionary funding of \$110 million to USDA/DOE for development of small-scale biorefineries for each of FY2008 through FY2012.
-Northeast Dairy Nutrient Management and Energy Development Program No provision.
+Northeast Dairy Nutrient Management and Ener gy Development Program No provision.
 No provision.
-Section 9022.
+Section 9023.
 Establishes USDA program to provide grants to a consortium of Northeast U.S. land-grant colleges and universities to conduct research, extension, and demonstration projects for dairy nutrient management and energy development.
 Authorizes discretionary funding of such sums as are necessary.
+Report on the Growth Potential for Cellulosic Material No provision.
+No provision.
+Sec.
+9024.
+Sec. of Agriculture shall submit a report (within 18 months) detailing state-by-state analysis of the potential for cellulosic feedstock production.